meta-flutter/meta-flutter/README.md

 _Updates_:

+* Breaking Change

+  Suffix for flutter runtime types has been changed to better define it.
+Less confusing.

+  -runtimerelease (was -release)

+  -runtimeprofile (was -profile)

+  -runtimedebug (was -debug)

 * FLUTTER_CHANNEL support has been deprecated

 * FLUTTER_SDK_TAG - New approach.
 Allows locking SDK and Engine to specific commit hash.